freelan-developers/teapot/docs/source/the_party_file.rst

   A dictionary of options for the fetcher.
 Built-in fetchers do not take any option.

 `filters`
   A list of filters that the current execution environment must match in order for the source to be active.
-For instance, one can use filters to specify different sources for Windows and Linux, within the same attendee.
+For instance, one can use filters to specify different sources for Windows and Linux, within the same :term:`attendee`.

 For more complex situations, `source` can also be a list of either *location strings* or attributes dictionary (optionaly mixed), like so: